RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Spot - Market & limit orders

-- TO DO: Market buy 1 BTC with USDT
+- Market buy 1 BTC with USDT
-- TO DO: Buy 1 BTC at 40,000 USDT
+- Buy 1 BTC at a limit price of 40,000 USDT
-- TO DO: Sell half of my BTC at 150,000 USDT
+- Sell half of my BTC at a limit price of 150,000 USDT
-- TO DO: Buy BTC with all my USDT
+- Market buy BTC with all my USDT

+The LLM will try to classify buy/sell orders as spot orders, and long/short orders as futures orders.
+If it is not clear from the context, it will ask the user for clarification.

 ### Spot - Conditional orders